Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/frameworkAcceleration.rst

    - Spherical harmonic gravity field for body exerting acceleration (set by :class:`SphericalHarmonicsGravityFieldSettings`).
    - Rotation model from the inertial frame to the body-fixed frame (set by :class:`RotationModelSettings`).
    - Current state of bodies undergoing and exerting acceleration, either from an ephemeris model (set by :class:`EphemerisSettings`) or from the numerical propagation.

+.. note:: The spherical harmonic acceleration up to degree N and order M includes the point-mass gravity acceleration (which is the degree and order 0 term).

 .. class:: MutualSphericalHarmonicAccelerationSettings